syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ![Palette support in WinUI Cartesian Chart](Appearance_images/WinUI_cartesian_chart_bluechrome_palette.png)

-### Applying Palette to Segment
+### Applying palette to segment

-Each palette applies a set of predefined brushes to the series in a predefined order.
-The following code example shows you how to set the Metro Palette for the chart series.
+Cartesian chart provides support to set the palette to series for applying predefined brushes to the segment.
+The following code example shows you how to set the [Metro]() palette for the series.

 {% tabs %}